Loading...

-The Buy Now, Pay Later (BNPL) space has grown massively over the last few years, in large part due to the sharp increase in online shopping that started in 2020.
-With rapid growth comes an increased risk of fraud, making “Buy Now, Pay Never” a crucial fraud threat to watch out for in 2022.
+The Buy Now, Pay Later (BNPL) space has grown massively over the last few years.
+But with rapid growth comes an increased risk of fraud, making “Buy Now, Pay Never” a crucial fraud threat to watch out for in 2024 and beyond.

 What is BNPL?